meetks/R_PI-Traffic-Counter/README.md

   GPIO loopback on the R_PI can be tested by shorting pins 19-20 using a jumper.(check the pinout again not sure about pin nos)

+  spidev_test.c: Will help you test loopback on RPI car_counter.py: Is the counter code.

+  TODO:
+   The logic to count cars needs revision.
+Looking to use something likfe findpeaks in matlab to actually count the cars.

   Have fun......